Procedural risk shrinks; structural risk doesn't

 The resolution path is architectural change: replacement, re-platforming, or a fundamental redesign.
 A platform that can't reach the required scale won't learn to do so.
 Single-failure-domain architectures remain exposed to correlated failures, no matter how much redundancy is within that domain.

 Structural limitations often present as operational problems.
 A team hits a throughput ceiling on the platform they chose for its familiarity.
 They profile, optimize the hot path, and add a caching layer.
-Latency drops.
+Latency drops, but throughput doesn't: the ceiling sits at a single-writer commit point, the platform serializes every request through, upstream of the cache.
 Load increases, and the same ceiling is back.
-It lives in the platform's request pipeline, not in the application code.
-The work is productive the entire time — the constraint sits outside the current milestone's scope.
+A quota you could raise or a pool you could resize would have moved.
+This one doesn't, because the limit is in the platform's architecture — not the application code, and not a setting you could change.
+The work is productive throughout — the constraint lies outside the current milestone's scope.

 A vendor might ship a capability that removes the ceiling, but that runs on someone else's roadmap.
 A windfall, not a mitigation strategy.